zjnolen/PopGLen/docs/config.md

 the analysis stage, as it is these filtered sites that analyses are performed for.

-- `subsample_dp:` A mean depth to subsample your reads to.
+- `subsample_dp:` A list of mean depths to subsample your reads to.
 This will be done per sample, and subsample from all the reads.
+Leaving list empty disables subsampling, list can contain any number of depths to subsample to.
 If a sample already has the same, or lower, depth than this number, it will just be used as is in the analysis.
-(INT)
+(List of INT)
 - `subsample_by:` This determines how the 'full' sequencing depth of a sample is calculated to determine the amount of subsampling needed to reach the target depth.
 This should be one of three options: (1) `"unfilt"` will treat